4 Things an Instructional Designer Should Do!

 Instructional Designers (IDs) design instructional material using abstract and specific tools.
 Using abstract tools, IDs come up with a strategy which works best as an instruction methodology and also use an instructional design process consisting of various phases.
 The other part is the physical tool such as the LMS and authoring tools used to create instructions for the learning material.
 Let me explain this with an example.

 The first thing I do after analyzing the content is, creating the instructional Design Document which is a high level plan specifying the global instructional approach.
 Organizations usually develop standalone courses and also curricula.
-So, you may need to take a decision on the instructional strategy based on the requirement.
+So, you may need to take a decision on instructional design strategies based on the requirement.
 Then focus on the process which will help organize and create the content in a specific way.
 Then, I decide on the physical tool such as Articulate Storyline which can be used to create sophisticated and interactive eLearning courses, and finally end up developing the modules.
 Though it looks simple, it is actually quite complex.
 Let’s know more about what IDs do.

 The biggest challenge faced by every Instructional Designer (ID) is keeping learners motivated throughout the eLearning course. eLearning courses must facilitate learning and they must be interactive and engaging.